 Diabetic retinopathy is caused when diabetes affects the small blood vessels in the retina at the back of the eye.
-Screening will only be offered if you already had diabetes before you were pregnant

 Everyone with diabetes is offered eye screening but screening is very important when you are pregnant because the risk of serious eye problems is greater.